-Look beyond Nike and Adidas and you’ll find that the world of footwear is ruled by Japanese shoes.
+Look beyond Nike and Adidas, and you’ll find that the world of footwear is ruled by Japanese shoes.

 Whether applied to a pair of sneakers or ergonomic sandals, the “Made in Japan” stamp assures the conscientious shopper that they are paying for something of the finest quality.
 At least, that’s been the case for the cult brands that have emerged from the East Asian island, offering shoes that marry traditional craftsmanship and design innovation.

-It’s no wonder that streetwear fans and collectors from all over the world often make pilgrimage to Japan, especially its fashion capital Tokyo, where sneaker culture is taken to another level.
-It’s that city where the frenzy for Western sportswear giants first took off, but Japan already had its own heritage of performance footwear dating back to the ’50s thanks to brands like Onitsuka Tiger and ASICS.
+It’s no wonder that streetwear fans and collectors from all over the world often make a pilgrimage to Japan, especially its fashion capital Tokyo, where sneaker culture is taken to another level.
+It’s that city where the frenzy for Western sportswear giants first took off, but Japan already had its own heritage of performance footwear dating back to the ’50s, thanks to brands like Onitsuka Tiger and ASICS.